Fraud Blocker

 How do generalizations for generations sound to you now?

-Now back to training and how generations play into it.
-When it comes to workplace training, there is a common misconception that different generations have distinct learning styles and preferences.
+Now, let’s return to training and how generations affect it.
+Regarding workplace training, it is a common misconception that different generations have distinct learning styles and preferences.

-Yes, that word learning style came up and we all know that one has been debunked thousands of times through many different scientific studies.
+Yes, the idea of learning styles came up, and we all know that one has been debunked thousands of times through many scientific studies.

-This belief has led to the development of generational training programs that aim to cater to the specific needs of each age group.
-The unfortunate part is that there don’t seem to be any studies that show let alone prove these strategies work.
+The belief that generations learn differently has led to the development of training programs that cater to each age group’s specific needs.
+Unfortunately, no studies seem to show, let alone prove, that these strategies work.

 Generations are meaningless lines drawn in the sand based on birth year and nothing more.

-While there are some differences the younger you go in your audience, those differences are likely stable across generations.
-In other words, if millennials are less motivated to learn it’s not because they’re millennials, it’s because they’re younger.
-There’s likely a great difference even among millennials the younger you go.
+While there are some differences in your audience the younger you go, those differences are likely stable across generations.
+In other words, if millennials are less motivated to learn, it’s not because they’re millennials; it’s because they’re younger.
+There’s likely a significant difference even among millennials the younger you go.

-Baby boomers were likely just us unmotivated to learn at 25 as millennials are unmotivated to learn at 25.
-So, it’s based on the age at the time of training more than what generation they belong to.
+Baby boomers were likely just as unmotivated to learn at 25 as millennials are.
+So, it’s based on their age at the training time more than what generation they belong to.
 And those numbers likely shift every day as people grow up.

-Instead of focusing on generational differences, it’s more productive to recognize the unique qualities and learning abilities of individuals.
-Each person has their preferred way of learning and no generation generalizations can change that.
+Instead of focusing on generational differences, it’s more productive to recognize individuals’ unique qualities and learning abilities.
+Everyone has their preferred way of learning; no generation generalizations can change that.

-By surveying employees you will learn more about them than any generalization could ever tell you.
+By surveying employees, you’ll learn more about them than any generalization could tell you.
 Do they prefer instructor-led training more?
 Let surveys tell you this information.
-Don’t assume because your audience is baby boomers that instructor-led is their preference.
+Don’t assume instructor-led is their preference because your audience is baby boomers.

 Organizations can create a more inclusive and effective learning environment if they know their audience rather than making assumptions based on arbitrary dates, characteristics, or anything else that doesn’t tell you much.